 COVID Research on Prevention

-One key area of COVID research is the prevention of the spread and transmission of the virus.
+One key area of COVID research studies in Hong Kong is the prevention of the spread and transmission of the virus.
 With Hong Kong being a popular destination among tourist and business visitors from around the world, high risks can be expected from the inbound travellers and the interactions between people.
-In order to curb the spread of the virus in the community, the Hong Kong SAR Government has adopted the automatic geofencing technology developed by our COVID research team to monitor and track the situation of people under home quarantine, in addition to setting up a smart fever detection systems at border crossings and public places such as schools and public libraries.
+In order to curb the spread of the virus in the community, the Hong Kong SAR Government has adopted the automatic geofencing technology developed by our COVID research studies Hong Kong team to monitor and track the situation of people under home quarantine, in addition to setting up a smart fever detection systems at border crossings and public places such as schools and public libraries.

 3 Al-based fever detection stations were installed on the campus of the university while 16 were deployed at the borders of Hong Kong.
 Multiperson body temperature screening systems with a parallel measurement approach are utilised in multiple locations in mainland China.
 The system, developed by our COVID research team at Dacang Robots, has an accuracy of 0.05 degrees Celsius.
 With the above COVID research outcomes, early detection of abnormal cases could be achieved.